| Cue stories abound from the early days of

 still felt the need to tinker with the balance, adding weight and drilling them

+out.
 Willie Thorne still uses a Walter Lindrum

 machine spliced cue that was bought for him many years ago and has made more